pointw-dev/hypermea/README.md

 * CORS permissively set by default

+* create_form / edit_form (RFC 6861)

 * `utils.get_db()` to quickly access the mongodb collections

 * `utils.get_api()` to make http requests in your code to the API itself

 * hypermea errorlevels / exit codes:
   1 - not run in API folder structure
   2 - an API already exists in this folder
+  3 - user cancelled when folder is not empty
   11 - --set-version value not specified correctly

   10x - git